ochi84/OchiLinux84/README.md

 # My "Ochilinux84" Configuration Files and Scripts
-This repository contains personal configuration files and scripts for my needs to work with Awesome-WM.
+This repository contains personal configuration files and scripts for my needs to work with Ubuntu and Awesome-WM.

 If anyone likes it, I would be happy if my repository helps you set up your personal Awesome-WM configuration.